 In a minute released yesterday, the inquiry panel said further investigation was needed around this bore to ensure water was safe to drink.

 It will consider this at a public hearing at the Hastings District Court on December 12 and 13.

-Meanwhile, Mr Yule said the current demand was the highest it had been in 5 years.
+Meanwhile, Mr Yule said water demand was the highest it had been in five years.

-"'t will take about 3 weeks to get Brookvale 3 going, treated with UV.
-The only other option would be to build a new pipe from Hastings through Havelock North to the reservoir and that could take 6 months.
+"It will take about three weeks to get Brookvale 3 going, treated with UV.
+The only other option would be to build a new pipe from Hastings through Havelock North to the reservoir and that could take six months.

 "We have had to act urgently for there to be drinking water, firefighting water and water for gardens and lawns available."

 The 'stage 3' sprinkler ban status meant outdoor discretionary use was banned: No sprinklers, no car washing, no pool filling.
-Hand held hoses could be used on gardens between 6am and 8am in the morning and 7pm and 9pm in the evening.
+Hand held hoses could be used on gardens between 6am and 8am, and 7pm and 9pm.

-The council turned off the sprinklers for roundabout and public gardens yesterday.
+The council turned off the sprinklers for roundabouts and public gardens yesterday.